-Number of Taxpayers: 147 distributors of beer; 80 distributors of wine and distilled spirits
+Number of Taxpayers: 234 brewers and importers of beer; 97 distributors of wine and distilled spirits

 Due Dates: 18th day of the month following the month in which the sale is made.
 Accelerated payment of 90% of June liability due two business days before June 30 for filers having an annual liability of \$120,000 or more.